elizabeth-christensen/pgbackrest/doc/BLOG.md

     repo2: backup size: 943.3KB
 ```

-Block incremental also improves the efficiency of the delta restore command.
+The block incremental feature also improves the efficiency of the delta restore command.
 Here we stop the cluster and perform a delta restore back to the full backup in repo 1:
 ```
 $ pg_ctlcluster 12 demo stop
 $ pgbackrest --stanza=demo --delta --repo=1 --set=20230526-053458F restore